22 min

 Starting with the Basics: Writing a Character Analysis Overview

-• Physical Description: Is your character short, tall, medium build?
+- Physical Description: Is your character short, tall, or medium-built?
 Does he or she have muscles?
 This description should be more than skin-deep; it should capture essential details, such as appearance, gestures, or personal style.
 These features may offer insights into the character's personality or the author's intentions.

-• Relationship with Other Characters: Characters do not exist in isolation.
-Discuss the character views and relationships with other key figures in the story.
+- Relationship with Other Characters: Characters do not exist in isolation.
+Discuss the character's views and relationships with other key figures in the story.
 Take note of significant interactions, conflicts, or connections, as these relationships often influence personality development.
-What directions does the character’s decisions drive the other players?
+In what directions does the character’s decisions drive the other players?

 To analyze characteristics, you might be inclined to ask a few questions, such as:

-• Is Your Character Friends with Anyone?
+- Is Your Character Friends with Anyone?
 Explore the persona's friendships, as these relationships can reveal their true nature and motivations.
-Analyze the dynamics of these friendships thought a character summary, considering whether they're genuine or superficial.
+Analyze the dynamics of these friendships through a character summary, considering whether they're genuine or superficial.

-These questions show how to analyze a character to figure out the most critical parts of the individual under analysis to develop their report in a more well-rounded way.
+These questions show how to analyze a character to figure out the most critical parts of the individual under analysis and develop their report in a more well-rounded way.

 Delving into Personality Traits: The Core of Character Analysis